-Organizational Development Specialist
+Position title: Organizational Development Specialist

-Arturo ‘Tito’ Diaz serves as the Program Coordinator for the Multicultural Student Center.
+Arturo ‘Tito’ Diaz serves as the Organization Development Specialist for the Multicultural Student Center.
 Previously he served as an AmeriCorps member with College Possible Milwaukee as a Senior Coach.
 Tito graduated from the University of Wisconsin Madison with a degree in Community and Nonprofit Leadership with a certificate in Chican@/Latin@ Studies.
 During his time on campus he was involved with his Scholarship Program, P.E.O.P.L.E, ran for numerous positions in the Associated Students of Madison, joined his Fraternity Lambda Theta Phi Latin Fraternity Inc., and was the President of the Multicultural Greek Council.
 Tito also interned with the MSC as the Outreach and Partnership Intern, a collaboration with CommNS in the School of Human Ecology.
 In his final year he was able to win the Multicultural Student Center’s Campus Legacy Award.
 He is thrilled to be returning to Madison and work toward creating an authentic Wisconsin Experience for the students he will be serving.